bnwzc/LinuxAssignment3/README.md

 ```
 PermitRootLogin no
 ```
-4. Save the file and restart the ssh service.
-We will look at services and systemctl in another class.
+3. Save the file and restart the ssh service.
 You can do this with the following command:
 ```
 sudo systemctl restart ssh.service
 ```
-5. Test that you can no longer connect to your server as root
+4. Test that you can no longer connect to your server as root
 ```
 ssh -i path-to-your-key root@root_ip
 ```